dmcaulay/asset-compiler/README.md

 ## adding a compiler (not complete)

-Compilers are defined in the `compilerMap`.
-It maps file extensions to compilers.
+Compilers are defined by creating an object that maps file extensions to compilers.
 For example, css might map to a less compiler and a stylus compiler.
 The example below shows how you would define a less compiler.

 ```javascript
 var less = require('less'),